ginolhac/target-demos/README.md

 ![ds1](img/dag_linear.png)

-`targets` encourages using [literate programing](https://books.ropensci.org/targets/literate-programming.html) where a **Rmarkdown** document higher level comments and code, dependencies are based on the parsing of the `tar_read()` and `tar_load()` calls within it.
+`targets` encourages using [literate programing](https://books.ropensci.org/targets/literate-programming.html) where a **Quarto/Rmarkdown** document higher level comments and code, dependencies are based on the parsing of the `tar_read()` and `tar_load()` calls within it.
 This can be used as smart caching system where help focusing on the analysis report, leaving the computation for the R script `_targets.R`.

 For this first example, the corresponding `Rmd` is `ds1.Rmd`.
 It will be rendered by the pipeline (target definition in `tar_render()`).